divyabiyani/Countries-Flag/README.md

 This website will have information about countries like it's capital,longitude,latitude along with its flag.

   - It uses HTML, CSS, Javascript, jQuery, AJAX.
-  - Follwing is the link of public API from where we get the json of countries information : https://restcountries.eu/rest/v2/all?fields=name;latlng;capital
+  - Follwing is the link of hosted API from where we get the json of countries information : http://divyabiyani.pythonanywhere.com/

 # Tech